-What you must pay when you get these Services that are covered for you services Prior authorization rules may apply.
-Please contact the plan for details.

-- Antigens - Certain oral anti-cancer drugs and antinausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases
+What you must pay when you get these Services that are covered for you services Antigens Prior authorization rules may apply.
+Please Certain oral anti-cancer drugs and anticontact the plan for details. nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Step therapy applies to drugs in the

-Step therapy applies to drugs in the following categories.
+- following categories.
 For additional details please visit the link below.

 - Cancer and other conditions associated with oncology treatment

 - Bone disorders

 - Inflammatory conditions

-- Joint disorders
+- · Joint disorders

 - Eye disorders

-- Blood and cell disorders
+- · Blood and cell disorders

 - Other drugs may be added and will be updated with at least 30 days' notice at the link below.